College costs increased for all McMurry University students during the 2022-23 school year

 Related

-How many white students were enrolled in Hamlin ISD schools in 2023-24 school year?
+How many students were enrolled in Roscoe Collegiate ISD schools in Nolan County in 2024-25?